Wacky-Mole/RareMagicPortal_3_Plus/README.md

 #### **I. Transport Network Mode**
 - By default a nameless portal that appears inactive.
 Is named by admin
 - When a player gets close to a TN portal the /warp feature becomes available.
-- If a player guess or knows the a TN portal name they can do /warp portalName to be transported to that TN portal
+- If a player guess or knows the a TN portal name they can do /warp portalName to be transported to that or another TN portal

 ---